Erin’s Recipe Rundown

 Notes

-• I’ve tried making these mozzarella sticks with many kinds of gluten-free breadcrumbs, but Ian’s gluten-free panko breadcrumbs always work best to create a crispy crust!
+Gluten-Free Breadcrumbs: I’ve tried this recipe with a lot of breadcrumbs — gluten-free panko breadcrumbs always work best to create a crispy coating!

 Nutrition